-One in five adults suffer from mental illness in the United States.
+One in five adults suffers from mental illness in the United States.
 This statistic is shocking because oftentimes when you are feeling depressed or anxious, you feel alone in your struggle.
-But the reality is there are millions of other people in this country who are going through similar struggles.
+But the reality is that there are millions of other people in this country who are going through similar struggles.

 Yet for some reason, there is still a negative connotation attached to mental illness.
 Many people are afraid to talk about mental illness as openly as they talk about physical illness.
-This is a huge problem in this country because many people are suffering in silence with no relief in sight.
+This is a huge problem in this country because people are suffering in silence with no relief in sight.

-Interpersonal therapy is another popular form of therapy that focuses on treating depression in the short term.
+Interpersonal therapy is another popular form of therapy that focuses on treating depression in the short-term.
 Oftentimes, interpersonal therapy will be used in conjunction with CBT so the individual can get short-term and long-term help in overcoming mental illness.

-Oftentimes, people feel almost drawn to dwell on painful and hurtful thoughts.
+Oftentimes, people feel drawn to dwell on painful and hurtful thoughts.
 Negative thinking patterns become a routine occurrence and extremely difficult to break free of.
 Have you ever found yourself unable to stop thinking or obsessing over something that is causing you pain?
 Why do we dwell on things that are only causing us pain and worry?
-We have trained our minds to do this, and the mindfulness-based therapy helps us retrain our brain and start living in the presence.
+We have trained our minds to do this, and mindfulness-based therapy helps us retrain our brain and start living in the present.

 This form of therapy is helpful in overcoming depression, anxiety, personality disorders, and stress.
-It takes time to implement, but mindfulness and meditation is something you can practice on your own for years to come, without the help of a therapist to assist you along the way.
+It takes time to implement, but mindfulness and meditation is something you can practice on your own for years to come without the help of a therapist to assist you along the way.

-Psychodynamic therapy aims to uncover these subconscious feelings and bring them to the surface, so we can deal with them straight on and overcome them once and for all.
+Psychodynamic therapy aims to uncover these subconscious feelings and bring them to the surface so we can deal with them straight on and overcome them once and for all.
 Psychodynamic therapy is effective in treating depression, anxiety, and panic attacks.

 Emotion-focused therapy focuses (obviously) on our emotions and how we handle them.
 This type of therapy puts emphasis on our past relationships and how they still affect us today.
 The idea is that a lot of people’s pain is caused by the inability to deal with difficult emotions, or people not getting their emotional needs met.